 Policy Coordination Committee

 The CSA established the Policy Coordination Committee in August 2003.
 Its members are the Chief Executive Officers of the eight regulators (BC, Alberta, Saskatchewan, Manitoba, Ontario, Québec, New Brunswick, Nova Scotia).
 The Chair of the Policy Coordination Committee is Mr. Grant Vingoe, Chief Executive Officer of the Ontario Securities Commission.
 The Policy Coordination Committee oversees CSA’s policy development initiatives and facilitates decision making.
-It acts as a forum for timely resolution of policy development issues, monitors ongoing issues and provides recommendations to the CSA Chairs for their resolution.
+It acts as a forum for timely resolution of policy development issues, monitors ongoing issues and provides recommendations to the Chief Executive Officers for their resolution.
 The Policy Coordination Committee meets bi-weekly by conference calls.

 CSA IT Systems Office